 Distributed COM technologies like Active X, provides the ultimate in thin client technology.
 There is an ever-increasing demand for remote access to data, whether it be via the telephone lines, permanent connection or an Intranet/Internet.

 Component Based Development (CBD) is a paradigm that promotes the reuse of software.

 Distributed Processing comes in many forms.
 In simple terms it is any of a variety of computer systems that uses more than one computer, or processor, to run an application.
 This includes parallel processing, in which a single computer uses more than one CPU to execute programs.
 More often however, distributed processing refers to local-area networks (LANs) designed so that a single program can run simultaneously at various sites.
 Most distributed processing systems contain sophisticated software that detects idle CPUs on the network and parcels out programs to utilize them.

 Another form of distributed processing involves distributed databases, in which the data is stored across two or more computer systems.
 The database system keeps track of where the data is so that the distributed nature of the database is not apparent to users.

-The .NET framework brings together all these technologies and on the way has made significant improvement on the way they integrate.
+The ASP.NET Core framework brings together all these technologies and has made significant improvement on the way they integrate.

-Computer Craft intent to take a leadership role in providing .NET solutions to our customers.
+Computer Craft intent to take a leadership role in providing ASP.NET Core solutions to our customers.